noear/liquor/README.md

 ### 2) Script Evaluator // Internally compile the script to a static function

-* Can import classes; It cannot have a package name.
+* Can import classes; It cannot have a package name
 * Don't use "public" when using inner classes
 * Using CodeSpec::imports to import the classes required by the expression; Or add an "import" statement to your code